Residency information sessions

 Submit your essay to: firstname.lastname@example.org

 Each year, a rural research poster session is hosted at the SRPC’s Rural & Remote Conference.
 Poster proposals must include a clear research purpose, objectives, methodology, summary of the research results, and conclusion.
 Posters will be judged on rural relevance, research methodology, impact, clarity of presentation and ability to answer questions regarding your research.
-The winner of best student research poster will win the equivalent of $500 credited towards attending the conference.
+The winner of best student research poster will win $500 cash prize.

 Deadline for submission: Yearly on January 7th.
 Stay tuned for the contest open date each year.